Economy of the Empire of Brazil: Agriculture

 Agriculture held an extremely important role in Brazil under the Empire: 80% of the labor force was dedicated to the primary sector, 13% to tertiary sector and 7% to the secondary sector.
 In the rural area of the country, agriculture was done by the producers themselves (that is, without the use of slaves), supplying the local market.
 In the north and northeast regions cotton was cultivated, and small-to-medium-sized farms produced food for subsistence and for local markets.
 The great distances raised the cost of the transport, coupled with the taxes for interprovincial transit of goods, considerably restricted the capacity of distribution by the producers of the sectors related to the domestic market.

 In the southeastern region the coffee production that at the beginning of independent Brazil amounted to only 3% of exports started to become more important for the Brazilian economy with each decade that passed, mainly because of extraordinary increase of consumers in the international market.
 The coffee farms were practically self-sustaining: they did not produce only coffee, but also food and clothes for the slaves, preventing the emergence of economic sectors to serve those markets.
 However, the suppression of the importation of slaves in 1850 (and the consequent rise in the price of slaves) compelled the producers to focus in the maintenance of manpower, to the detriment of self-sustainability.
 They sought means to limit the rising costs of production.

 To remain competitive in the international market, agricultural producers modernized the production with governmental aid, adopting technical and technological innovations.
 In the north and northeast of the country, great centers called engenhos centrais ("central engines") were established for the processing of sugar cane, which revolutionized the traditional economy.
-These plants came to occupy the place of the old factories of sugar cane that dated from the colonial period, effectively industrializing the sector.
+These plants came to occupy the place of the old sugar cane mills that dated from the colonial period, effectively industrializing the sector.